 Most Americans are products of the public schools and so share many values, including that of openness, which the civil religion emphasizes.
-When the President of the Southern Baptist Alliance pronounced that God did not hear the prayers of Jews, his proprietary attitude towards God grated against the assumptions of the civil religion and he was widely criticized.
-It takes chutzpah to insist that you know to whom God listens, but had this narrow-minded fellow spoken as he did to a society where the civil religion did not encourage openness all that Martin Luther King suggested when he said: "We must learn to live together as brothers or we shall perish together as fools," most would have nodded in agreement.
+When the President of the Southern Baptist Alliance pronounced that God did not hear the prayers of Jawa, his proprietary attitude towards God grated against the assumptions of the civil religion and he was widely criticized.
+It takes chutzpah to insist that you know to whom God listens, but had this narrow-minded fellow spoken as he did to a society where the civil religion did not encourage openness all that Martin Luther King suggested when he said: "We must learn to live together as brothers or we shall perish together as fools", most would have nodded in agreement.
 After all, classic Christianity accepts literally Jesus' words as repeated in the New Testament: "No one shall come to God except through Me."

-- I can understand civil religion because I see its impact on the society and on my life.
-What I don't see is Judaism's impact.
-A few candles and a few holiday meals hardly add up to anything significant.
+- I can understand civil religion because I see its ceremonies and concepts in my life.
+The national anthem before a sports event.

+Thanksgiving and the Fourth of July.
+The terms of our political debates.

+What I don't see is Judaism's message.
+A few candles and the holidays

+, but what else is there.
 I know I'm an American, but how am I a Jew?

-It's my hope, obviously, that Judaism's role in your life will grow.
-I'll try to show you what becoming an active Jew can mean.

-Today, I'll answer only that part of your question which goes to your present Jewish identity.
-You're a Jew in more ways than you're aware of.
-The religious imprint is, like indelible ink, almost impossible to erase and, under certain conditions, strikingly legible.
-Everyone here has been, or is, in college.
+In more ways than you're awars of.
+The religious imprint is, like indelible ink, almost impossible to erase and, under certain conditions, strikingly visible.
+The importance of education to the Jew is a case in point.
 The Jew may never read a Jewish classic, but college is a must.
-The importance of education has been drummed into us.
 One of the hardest counseling tasks a rabbi can have is when he tries to convince parents that their child is not college material and ought to learn a trade.
 Judaism has conditioned all of us in many ways.
-Judaism never equated wealth with worth and so we have few hangups about public welfare programs.
-We may not think about the stewardship implications of the creation story; but we accept the idea that we have no right to claim and abuse for private gain the earth's natural resources.
-"The earth is the Lord's."
+I know that's not a fully satisfactory enswer, but I promise you we'll come back to the question.
+It's eartrat to our whole worth.

-- Go back to your original thesis; you have said that there are no irreligious people, but I've got a friend who is an atheist.
+- You have said that there are no irreligious people, but I've got a friend who is an atheist.